...that access to healthy local food is a basic human right.

 While we do consider ourselves a community organization first and foremost, fulfilling more roles than this definition suggests, our most tangible goal is to increase access to local food for all by actively managing "the aggregation, distribution and marketing of source-identified food products".
 As such, we are striving to be effective facilitators of cooperation and communication amongst both the supply and demand sectors of our local food network, as well as build key infrastructure to help bridge the gap between producers and consumers.

-Through our access initiative, we aim to make agricultural operations more viable and local goods more accessible to all community members by maintaining dynamic relationships with producers, opening new retail and wholesale market channels, and working with local food pantries.
+Through our access initiative, we aim to make agricultural operations more viable and local goods more accessible to all community members by maintaining dynamic relationships with producers, opening new market channels, and working with local food pantries.

 SWeet beet market